swiftlang/swift-evolution/proposals/0400-init-accessors.md

 }
 ```

 The signature of an `init` accessor specifies up to two sets of stored properties: the properties that are accessed (via `accesses`) and the properties that are initialized (via `initializes`) by the accessor. `initializes` and `accesses` are side-effects of the `init` accessor.
 Access effects specify the other stored properties that can be accessed from within the `init` accessor (no other uses of `self` are allowed), and therefore must be initialized before the computed property's `init` accessor is invoked.
 The `init` accessor must initialize each of the initialized stored properties on all control flow paths.
-The `radians` property in the example above specifies no access effect, but initializes the `degrees` property, so it specifies only `initializes(degrees)`.
+The `radians` property in the example above specifies no access effect, but initializes the `degrees` property, so it specifies only `initializes: degrees`.

 Access effects allow a computed property to be initialized by placing its contents into another stored property: